Final Fantasy II: Remakes

-Final Fantasy II was again released in a new format in 2004 for the Game Boy Advance as part of Final Fantasy I & II: Dawn of Souls.
-The primary change for this version was the addition of a bonus storyline entitled Soul of Rebirth accessible to the player after completing the game.
 In 2005 and 2006, Square Enix released a version of Final Fantasy II for three Japanese mobile phone networks.
 To celebrate the Final Fantasy series' 20th anniversary, the game was released in Japan for the PlayStation Portable in 2007.
-The remake features improved graphics, the cutscenes and soundtrack from Final Fantasy Origins, and the bonus quest and dungeons from Final Fantasy I & II: Dawn of Souls.
+The remake features improved graphics, the cutscenes and soundtrack from Final Fantasy Origins, and the bonus quest and dungeons from the GBA release.
 It additionally includes four new dungeons in which more character-specific equipment can be found, alongside powerful enemies and two new bosses.
-The release for the Japanese Virtual Console for the Wii on June 16, 2009, for the Wii U on December 11, 2013, and for the Nintendo 3DS on February 12, 2014, is identical to the original Famicom release, incorporating none of the updates of the later versions.
 On February 25, 2010, Square Enix released a port of the PSP version modified with touchscreen controls for the iOS platform.
-Following this, a touchscreen port was brought to Android in 2012 through the Google Play store.